Rolf Armstrong: Calendar art

 The earliest known calendar featuring an Armstrong image is from 1915.
-During the twenties and early thirties Armstrong's work appeared with increasing frequency as calendar art.
+During the 1920s and early '30s, Armstrong's work appeared with increasing frequency as calendar art.
 These were often reused or reworked magazine cover images.
-One of the most popular of such images was Hello Everybody, originally the March 1929 cover of College Humor.
+One of the most popular of such images was "Hello Everybody", originally the March 1929 cover of College Humor.
 This was the first College Humor cover showing the entire figure, as opposed to the head only.

-During this period Armstrong also produced works specifically for the calendar industry.
-Notable exceptions to the small pastels typically done by Armstrong in this period were five life-size oil paintings of the female figure entitled Cleopatra, The Enchantress, Arabian Nights, Carmen, and Song of India.
-All were published as calendar art, and having never appeared as magazine covers, were almost certainly created for this purpose.
+During this period, Armstrong also produced works specifically for the calendar industry.
+Notable exceptions to the small pastels typically done by Armstrong in this period were five life-sized oil paintings of the female figure entitled Cleopatra, the Enchantress, Arabian Nights, Carmen, and Song of India.
+All were published as calendar art, and since they never appeared as magazine covers, they were almost certainly created for this purpose.

-Calendar images became a larger part of Armstrong's work in the early thirties and his chief source of income within a few years.
-In 1927 Armstrong was the best-selling calendar artist at Brown & Bigelow and in 1933 the Thomas D. Murphy Calendar Company signed him to produce a series of paintings for their line.
-Around 1939 he landed a lucrative contract to produce exclusively for Brown & Bigelow, the largest calendar publisher at that time.
-Under this contract, which was renewed throughout the forties and fifties, he produced approximately six original pieces per year (fewer in later years).
+Calendar images became a larger part of Armstrong's work in the early '30s and his chief source of income within a few years.
+In 1927, Armstrong was the best-selling calendar artist at Brown & Bigelow, and in 1933, the Thomas D. Murphy Calendar Company signed him to produce a series of paintings for their line.
+Around 1939, he landed a lucrative contract to produce exclusively for Brown & Bigelow, the largest calendar publisher at that time.
+Under this contract, which was renewed throughout the '40s and '50s, he produced around six original pieces per year (fewer in later years).

-Most of Armstrong's later works produced for the calendar industry depict the entire figure, were done in pastel, and were of intermediate size (about 36” in greatest dimension).
+Most of Armstrong's later works produced for the calendar industry depict the entire figure, were done in pastel, and were of intermediate size (about 36 inches in greatest dimension).
 Approximately 180 calendar images are known, not including reworked cover images.

 Other work

-Many if not most of Armstrong's covers and early calendar images were reused for sheet music, postcards, and all manner of advertising items.
-In addition, Armstrong produced at least another 60 original images for magazine or other ads, including a series for RCA around 1930.
+Many, if not most, of Armstrong's covers and early calendar images were reused for sheet music, postcards, and all manner of advertising items.
+In addition, Armstrong produced at least another 60 original images for magazine or other advertisements, including a series for RCA around 1930.
 About the same number of unpublished sketches, student works, and portraits are known.